soundproofing foam

 • Sterndrive: A sterndrive is an inboard drive and outboard motor combined.

-You may also need to soundproof other parts of your boat to dampen sounds like water lapping against the boat, which can make sleeping difficult on overnight boat trips.
+You may also need to soundproof other boat parts to dampen sounds like water lapping against the boat, making sleeping difficult on overnight boat trips.
 This might include the hull, which is the body of the boat, and the cabins.

 How to Soundproof the Boat Engine and Products to Use

 The best way to tackle boat noise is to focus on soundproofing the engine compartment.
-If you need to soundproof an inboard motor compartment, you can install a high-quality soundproofing foam barrier to lose up to 35 dB of noise.
+When soundproofing an inboard motor compartment, install a quality foam barrier to lose more than 30 dB of noise.

-Also, you’ll want to seal panel joints with a soundproofing sealant or tape to keep sound from leaking through and to make sure panels fit tightly together.
+Also, you’ll want to seal panel joints with a soundproofing sealant or tape to keep sound from leaking and ensure panels fit tightly together.
 Also, close up gaps around any pipes or cables penetrating the soundproofing material and make sure hatches and doors close tightly.
 Lastly, avoid sealing up vents to ensure your engine gets proper ventilation.
 Here are a few installation tips to keep in mind:

-To soundproof your boat, we recommend one of our Quiet Barrier™ Specialty Composite products.
-This four-layer composite is designed to effectively reduce both airborne and vibration noise transfer from high noise-producing entities like cars, heavy construction machinery andboats.
+We recommend one of our Quiet Barrier™ Specialty Composite products to soundproof your boat.
+This four-layer composite effectively reduces airborne and vibration noise transfer from high noise-producing entities like cars, heavy construction machinery and boats.
 The top film layer resists heat and high-frequency sound and is easy to clean.
 The next layer is a thick sound-absorbing foam that soaks up all frequencies.
 The third layer is our superior sound-blocking Quiet Barrier™ MD Soundproofing Material.
 Finally, the fourth foam layer isolates the barrier layer from vibrating surfaces to enhance its power.

 You can also use the following noise-blocking barriers to soundproof your boat: